November 05, 2021

 And this notable quote: “I have never had illusions about the value of my individual contribution!
 I realized early that what a man or a woman does is built on what those who have gone before have done, that its real value depends on making the matter in hand a little clearer, a little sounder for those who come after.
 Nobody begins or ends anything.
 Each person is a link, weak or strong, in an endless chain.
 One of our gravest mistakes is persuading ourselves that nobody has passed this way before.”

-More on the life of Ida Tarbell on her AWTT portrait page
+More on the life of Ida Tarbell on her AWTT portrait page.

-Find the full profile from Writer's Almanac here (scroll down)
+Read full profile here (scroll down)